bmorefield/knoxcocoa.github.io/README.md

-# Knoxville CocoaHeads website
+## Knoxville CocoaHeads website

 Files for the website.
-CSS contains `media` section for mobile devices.
+Uses [Bootstrap](http://getbootstrap.com) for a fully responsive design.